 In your search for the perfect pet tracker, you might have considered using the Apple AirTag for cat adventuring to help prevent them from getting lost.
 It can be overwhelming trying to figure out which pet tracking system to go with, and the Apple AirTag has a low barrier for entry – it’s inexpensive, easy to use, and available basically everywhere.
 Plus, it’s small and lightweight, which is exactly what you need in a cat tracker.

 As an Apple fan (I’m writing this article on my Macbook, with my iPhone on the desk beside me, and an Apple Watch on my wrist), I really wanted to love the AirTag.
-I tested it out pretty thoroughly – multiple times in varying situations.
+I think I tested it out pretty thoroughly – multiple times in varying situations (in my home, in my backyard, and out in the woods).
 I wanted to give it every opportunity to impress me.
 I have to be honest though… it never really did.
+At least not for my intended purposes.

 Keep reading for the full review of our experiences using the Apple AirTag as a pet tracker.